Application Information

 • Accept or Decline any offers.

-Please view our Privacy Notice about Student Applications (PDF).
+Please look at our Privacy Notice about Student Applications (PDF).

-Completing your application may include writing a personal statement.
+When completing your application, you may be required to fill in a section called ‘More about you’.
 This is your chance to tell us about you and your interest in the course you're applying for.
-Please see our Personal Statement Tips to help you get started.
+Please see Understanding the College Application and Selection Process to help you start.

 What if I can’t apply online?

-If you require assistance to complete your application, please please visit one of our campus Help Points or call 0300 123 10 36.
+If you need help to complete your application, please visit one of our campus Help Points or call 0300 123 10 36.

 What happens when I apply?

 Each course has different entry requirements.
 If you meet our entry criteria and we still have places available for that course, you will be invited to a selection appointment.
-Our staff will assist you through the selection process and your performance at the appointment, along with any other selection criteria, will help us to make a decision about your application.
+Our staff will help you through the selection process, and your performance at the appointment, along with any other selection criteria, will help us decide on your application.

 For more information about our application and selection process please see the Understanding the College Application and Selection Process online course.